wdahman/clarity/apps/website/components/signposts/README.md

 toc: true
 ---

-# Signpost

 The signpost is a convenient, lightweight way to show contextual help of information without taking the user out of the current context.

+## Usage

+Use a signpost when you want to show a small amount of contextual help of information without taking the user out of the current context.
+Use sparingly as a supplemental element and not as a primary method of adding details.

 <ClrRow>

 ![Jigglypuff is active nav](/images/components/signpost/basic-and-pie-chart.svg)

 </ClrRow>

-## Usage

-Use a signpost when you want to show a small amount of contextual help of information without taking the user out of the current context.
-Use sparingly as a supplemental element and not as a primary method of adding details.

 Use a signpost: